 Following the People's Bank of China (PBC) launching extremely easy monetary policies from September 2008 onwards, domestic investment in China increased dramatically.
 This not only became a pivotal driver for economic growth but also spurred expanding growth in bank credit.
-The annual growth rate of M2 rebounded to 27.7% in December 2009 from a trough of 14.8% in November 2008, while the annual growth rate of renminbi loans originated by local banks also picked up to 31.7% from a low of 13.2% over the same (Chart 2.6).
-Furthermore, granted renminbi loans reached RMB 9.59 trillion in 2009, exceeding the annual target of RMB 5 trillion, and increased by RMB 4.69 2008. trillion from This reflects an over-accelerating expansion in credit. despite addition, the surge in public private investment activities investment,
+The annual growth rate of M2 rebounded to 27.7% in December 2009 from a trough of 14.8% in November 2008, while the annual growth rate of renminbi loans originated by local banks also picked up to 31.7% from a low of 13.2% over the same period (Chart 2.6).
+Furthermore, newly granted renminbi loans reached RMB 9.59 trillion in 2009, exceeding the annual target of RMB 5 trillion, and increased by RMB 4.69 2008. trillion from This reflects an over-accelerating expansion in credit.
+In despite the addition, surge in public private investment activities investment, remained slack due to declining exports and rising labor costs.
+As a result, excessive capital inflows to equities markets and the real estate market fueled rises in equities and property prices, raising the attendant risk of asset price bubbles.